microweber-dev/screen/README.md

 Check our [demo](/demo) or read the following instructions.

-Creating the object, you can either pass the url on the constructer or set it later on
+Creating the object, you can either pass the URL on the constructor or set it later on
 ``` php
 use Screen\Capture;